Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Your immune system is your body’s defense mechanism.
 It is designed to protect you from disease and other potentially harmful foreign invaders.
 When functioning properly, the immune system identifies and destroys threats such as viruses, bacteria, and parasites.

-An autoimmune condition occurs when the body’s immune system turns on its own cells and tissues.
+An autoimmune condition occurs when the body’s immune system turns on its cells and tissues.
 The immune system mistakenly identifies the healthy cells and tissues as foreign invaders and mounts an attack to destroy them.
 This can happen in almost any part of the body, including the brain, muscles, skin, and other organs.

-Autoimmune conditions are usually chronic and may be life threatening.
+Autoimmune conditions are usually chronic and may be life-threatening.
 There are around 140 autoimmune diseases or diseases with an autoimmune basis.
 Millions of Americans suffer from one or more of these autoimmune conditions (1).
 Around 80% of people with autoimmune conditions are women.

 autoimmune diet